Since 2013, Bombas customers have helped donate over

 WE DO MATH:

-This means taking the time to understand the real-time needs of Giving Partners, like the sizes, styles, and quantities that they need.
+This means taking the time to understand the real-time needs of Giving Partner Organizations, like the sizes, styles, and quantities that they need.

 WE ASK WHEN: